kaushikurwa/c-arm-robotic_system/README.md

-# 3-DOF C-Arm Robotic System for Medical Scanning Applications
+# C-Arm Robotic System for Medical Scanning Applications (3-DOF)

-This repository presents the design, kinematic modeling, and motion planning of a **3-degree-of-freedom (3-DOF) C-Arm robotic system** developed for controlled scanning and imaging applications.
+This repository presents the design, kinematic modeling, and motion planning of a **3-Degree-Of-Freedom (3-DOF) C-Arm robotic system** developed for controlled scanning and imaging in Medical Robotics applications.

 The system is designed to replicate the essential motion of medical C-Arm scanners using a mechanically simple and repeatable architecture.